 lived by myself for the first time in De Carle St,

-As you can see on the right side my Batman collection was starting to take shape at this time too ... and yes that is a coffin in the picture but don't worry it's a fake one (it's a long story).
+As you can see to the right my Batman collection was starting to take shape ... and yes that is a coffin in the picture but don't worry it's a fake one (it's a long story).
 I still have the hat too.

 car.
 Now most people recall their first car with joy and

 happiness, and to be fair that did happen on occasions,